zincio/apidocs/source/includes/_orders.md

 they will be called when the corresponding event occurs on the cancellation request.

-### `attempting_to_cancel`
+### Attempting to cancel

 In about 50% of cases, Amazon is unable to immediately cancel an order.
 Instead, they tell Zinc that they're "Attempting to Cancel" the order.
-This currently results in a _failure_ code in the API.
+This currently results in the _failure_ code `attempting_to_cancel` in the API.
 We hope to improve this in the future to automatically update when the order is either cancelled or shipped.
-At the moment, however, you'll need to manually open a refund request for these cases.
-See below for more details.

 > Checking on a cancelled order